selimslab/selimslab.github.io/_NOTES/arts/poetry/tao-te-ching/wei-wu-wei.md

 ---

-Study the hard while it’s easy.
+Study the hard while it's easy.

-Do big things while they’re small.
+Do big things while they're small.

 The hardest jobs in the world start out easy,